-There are several types of takings which can occur through eminent domain:
+There are several types of takings of property that may occur through the exercise of eminent domain:

-Easments and Rights of Way - It is also possible to bring an eminent domain action to obtain an easement or right of way.
+It is also possible to bring an eminent domain action to obtain an easement or right of way.
 For example, a utility company may obtain an easement over private land install and maintain power lines.
-The property owner remains free to use the property for any purpose which does interfere with the right of way or easement.
+The property owner remains free to use the property for any purpose that does interfere with the right of way or easement.

 Fair value is usually considered to be the fair market value - that is, the highest price somebody would pay for the property, were it in the hands of a willing seller.
 The date upon which the value is assessed will vary, depending upon the governing law.
 If the parties do not agree on the value, they will typically utilize appraisers to assist in the negotiation process.
 If the case is litigated, both sides will ordinarily present expert testimony from appraisers as to the fair market value of the property.

 At times, fair value includes more than the price of an item of property or parcel of real estate.
 If a business is operating from the condemned real estate, the owner is ordinarily entitled to compensation for the loss or disruption of the business resulting from the condemnation.
 In a minority of jurisdictions, the owner may also be entitled to compensation for loss of "goodwill", the value of the business in excess of fair market value due to such factors as its location, reputation, or good customer relations.
 If the business does not own the land, but leases the premises from which it operates, it would ordinarily be entitled to compensation for the value of its lease, for any fixtures it has installed in the premises, and for any loss or diminishment of value in the business.